 SPANISH NETWORK OF TRADITIONAL BUILDING CRAFTS MASTERS

-The National Network of Traditional Building Masters is a national directory of best practises in the fields of traditional construction and restoration.
+The Spanish Network of Traditional Building Crafts Masters is a national directory of best practises in the fields of traditional construction and restoration.
 It intends to gather all individuals and companies developing an outstanding work in the various traditional building crafts, looking for those who excel in each region at preserving and maintaining them.
 This project aims at providing these masters with greater visibility throughout Spain.
 Implementing the project has made it possible bring many artisans together, in addition to also helping to foster recognition and respect for these trades amongst the various agents who are responsible for preserving Spain’s heritage, and who can now use and recommend this tool for conducting their own activities.

 The project is being implemented by the International Network of Traditional Building, Architecture and Urbanism (INTBAU) with assistance from the Spanish Cultural Heritage Institute (IPCE) of the Ministry of Education, Culture and Sport and the Rafael Manzano Prize.